convus/convus-browser-extension/README.md

     ./start

-To build and watch - which will build using `http://localhost:3009`
+To build and watch - which will build using the configuration options `esbuild.config.js`

 To build the publishable version, use `NODE_ENV=production yarn build` - which will build with `https://www.convus.org` as the source.